-Criteria for exclusion from the study include:
+Criteria for exclusion from sending FU checklists to the reporters include:

-- Patients that upon initial report refuse to be contacted to obtain FU information, refuse to provide contact details of the HCPs that can confirm the reported data and/or refuse to provide consent to use the reported data for the purposes of this NIS.
-The frequency of such cases will be noted in the reports. - Indirect cases (reported by someone other than the patient or the HCP) for which the patient or HCP cannot be identified based on the information provided. - Cases lacking reporter contact details (e.g. cases from social media) or incomplete cases cases in which data is missing to allow classification of pregnancy or infant outcomes. - Pregnancies of female partners of male patients taking inclisiran.
+- Patients that upon initial report refuse to be contacted to obtain FU information, refuse to provide contact details of the HCPs that can confirm the reported data and/or refuse to provide consent to use the reported data for the purposes of this NIS. - Indirect cases (reported by someone other than the patient or the HCP) for which the patient or HCP cannot be identified based on the information provided. - Cases lacking reporter contact details (e.g. cases from social media). - Pregnancies of female partners of male patients taking inclisiran.
 Such cases will continue to be processed as per MAP.